Trail Conditions Map

-It’s a good idea to check bike trail conditions before you go, especially if it has rained lately.
-Some trails are located within the levee systems that protect our cities from high water—and that means trail sections might be under water after rain or storms.
+It’s always a good idea to check trail conditions before you go—especially after it rains.
+Some trails run inside the levee system that protects our cities, which means certain sections may be under water after storms.

 Safety tips:

-• Always wear a life jacket when paddling, and a bike helmet when bicycling.
+• Always wear a life jacket when paddling and a helmet when biking.

-• Tell someone where you are going and when to expect you back.
+• Let someone know where you’re going and when you’ll be back.

 Sensor Down